Autistaman/homelab/README.md

 # homelab
-repo for me to play around with in my homelab
+repo for me to play around with in my homelab.
+And do testing